 Traditional fairy bread is spread with butter or an equivalent such as margarine and vegan butter is readily available in most supermarkets and stores.
 However, if preferred a different spread can be used instead.

-A few ideas include - vegan chocolate spread, melted chocolate, biscoff spread, peanut butter, almond butter, cashew nut butter, sunflower seed butter, fruit jam, grape jelly, marmalade, vegan soft cream cheese, mashed banana or avocado.
+A few ideas include - vegan chocolate spread, melted chocolate, biscoff spread, peanut butter, almond butter, cashew nut butter, sunflower seed butter, fruit jam, grape jelly, marmalade, soft cream cheese, mashed banana or avocado.

 If you prefer not to use cake sprinkles but would still like to try out the concept of Fairy bread or Hagelslag then try one of these ideas:

-* desiccated coconut [especially tasty on bread that has been spread with a nut or seed butter, or vegan chocolate spread]
+* desiccated coconut [especially tasty on bread that has been spread with a nut or seed butter, or chocolate spread]

 * raisins, sultanas or currants [if you have the patience slice these up so that they are smaller in size!]

-* other dried fruits sliced small such as pineapple, mango, papaya, dates, apricots, strawberries. goji berries, cranberries, blueberries, cherries
+* other sliced dried fruits sliced small such as pineapple, mango, papaya, dates, apricots, strawberries. goji berries, cranberries, blueberries, cherries

-* diced glace/candied cherries
+* diced glace or candied cherries

 * candied diced mixed fruit peel

-* lemon, orange or lime zest for a zesty kick!
+* lemon, orange, or lime zest for a zesty kick

 * crushed up breakfast cereal

-* chopped up vegan sweets/candy/chocolates
+* chopped up sweets/candy/chocolates

-* chopped mixed nuts/flaked almonds
+* chopped or flaked mixed nuts

 * crumbled cookies/biscuits